Web template delimiters: a chronology

 {% endblock %}

 CTemplate is a public version of the Google Template System, the actual template system used for Google search result pages.
-Version 0.1 was open-sourced in 2006 on SourceForge because Google Code did not exist yet.
-The documentation is bears the name of Craig Silverstein, the first employee at Google.
-The popular Mustache template spec essentially specified CTemplate before building on it, so what used to be Google’s internal template syntax is “everywhere” now (is implemented for lots and lots of languages).
+Version 0.1 was open-sourced in 2006 on SourceForge because Google Code didn’t exist yet.
+The documentation bears the name of Craig Silverstein, the first employee at Google.
+The popular Mustache template spec essentially specified CTemplate before building on it, so what used to be Google’s internal template syntax is everywhere now.
+(It is implemented for lots and lots of languages.)

 - Code: